QAConv: Question Answering on Informative Conversations: Experimental Results

 \subsubsection{Free-form Models}

-We run several versions of UnifiedQA models~\citep{khashabi-etal-2020-unifiedqa} as the strong generative QA baselines.
+We run several versions of UnifiedQA models~\citep{khashabi-etal-2020-unifiedqa} as strong generative QA baselines.
 UnifiedQA is based on T5 model~\citep{raffel2019exploring}, a language model that has been pretrained on 750GB C4 text corpus.
-UnifiedQA further finetuned T5 models on 20 existing QA corpora spanning four diverse formats, including extractive, abstractive, multiple-choice, and yes/no questions.
+UnifiedQA further finetuned T5 models on eight existing QA corpora spanning four diverse formats, including extractive, abstractive, multiple-choice, and yes/no questions.
 It has achieved state-of-the-art results on 10 factoid and commonsense QA datasets.
 We finetune UnifiedQA on our datasets with T5-Base, T5-Large size, and T5-3B.
 We report T5-11B size for the zero-shot performance.
-We also test the performance of GPT3~\citep{brown2020language}, where we design the prompt as concatenating a training example from CoQA~\citep{reddy-etal-2019-coqa} and our test samples.
-The prompt we used is shown in Table~\ref{Tab:prompt} in the Appendix.